Skip to content

 Why These Websites Feel So Addictive

 These types of websites that make you lose track of time work because they feel effortless to use.
 There is nothing to finish or reach a goal, so you just keep going without thinking about it.
 Everything responds instantly, whether you click, move your mouse, or scroll, and that smooth flow makes the experience more natural.
 That is why many immersive interactive websites feel so engaging.
+If these sites have you hooked, you’ll want to go deeper.
+We put together a full guide to ambient websites to leave open in the background — thirteen picks that run all day quietly without demanding your attention.

 FAQ